Helping create new opportunities for girls' education

 GIRLS' EDUCATION AT A GLANCE

-• Less than 1% of girls go to high school in Southern Sudan.
+• Less than 1% of girls go to high school in South Sudan.

 • During war, a young girl was more likely to die from childbirth than to finish primary school.

-• The illiteracy rate among women in Southern Sudan is 91%.
+• The illiteracy rate among women in South Sudan is 91%.

-• The Foundation constructed two new dorms that accommodate more than 100 young women—more female students than at any high school in Southern Sudan.
+• The Foundation constructed two new dorms that accommodate more than 100 young women—more female students than at any high school in South Sudan.